jbg469/Buffer-Overflow-Seed-Lab/Part2/Reports/Artifacts/jbg469-AppSec-Lab1-Part1.md

 # ls -l stack-L1
 -rwsr-xr-x 1 root nyuappsec 15908 Feb  8 13:44 stack-L1
 ```
 so it will run what is in the buffer, because of the badfile created by the exploit; the program will run the shellcode with root permissions.
+See screenshot5.2

+# Task 5 launching attack on 64 bit